 Unnatural acts provoke unnatural hungers, and depravity follows perversity in a cascade.
 Dark powers watch for the growth of evil in mortals' hearts, and they reward such creatures with great power to nurture the black bloom of their wickedness.
 Cannibalism garners a particularly abhorrent “blessing.”
-Ravenous creatures are living beings that have eaten the flesh of their own kind and been cursed with a supernatural hunger for more.
+Ravenous creatures are living beings that have eaten the flesh of their own kind and been cursed with a supernatural hunger for more, or who have succumbed to cannibalistic urges from more nefarious sources such as the wendigo.
 A ravenous creature must continue to eat the flesh of its own kind or starve to death.
 Most ravenous creatures welcome this burden because of the power it brings them.

 Alignment: Usually chaotic evil.

-The ravenous creature retains all the base creature's special attacks and gains those described here.
+Special Attacks: A ravenous creature retains all of the base creature's special attacks.
+It also gains the following additional special attacks:

 Any creature of the same kind as the ravenous creature takes a -2 penalty on saving throws against the ravenous creature's spells and special attacks.

 Special Qualities: A ravenous creature gains the following special qualities: